davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 ERROR running force:package:version:create:  Sample__c: Must specify a non-empty label for the CustomObject
 ```

 The error makes sense when we look at the actual, deployed metadata: the metadata doesn't have the required label specified, because it's intended to be deployed _over an object that already exists_.
 In this case, the object doesn't exist, so the Metadata API interprets our deployment as an attempt to create an object.
+This behavior will become important below in teasing out the order of operations.

 The `settings.zip` member is optional.

 ## Unpackaged Metadata Bundle

-`unpackaged-metadata-package.zip` contains metadata that supports Apex test execution, but isn't included in the package itself.
+`unpackaged-metadata-package.zip` contains arbitrary metadata that supports Apex test execution, but isn't included in the package itself.
 This bundle allows us to satisfy runtime dependencies of our Apex tests, without including test metadata in the package itself.
+Its content is completely user-specified.

 The `unpackaged-metadata-package.zip` member is optional.